usaid-cs/yesterday-i-learned/random.md

 1. Business class laptops come with all sorts of ports that will not be found in comsumer ports.
 [They also come with removable component upgrade doors](https://www.amazon.ca/gp/aw/d/B06XJJG4PD/), while it is questionable whether consumers would upgrade anything, even if they know they could.
 1. The [Oxford Dictionary word of the year in 2015](https://en.oxforddictionaries.com/word-of-the-year/word-of-the-year-2015) was 😂.
 1. None of [the big four accounting firms](https://en.wikipedia.org/wiki/Big_Four_accounting_firms) (Deloitte, PwC, EY, KPMG) are single firms.
 They are networks of firms that share accounting standards.
 So, technically, being hired by one of those means almost nothing.
 The big four hire one million accountants globally.
-1. "If you can't handle me at my worst, you don't deserve me at my best" is a moronic phrase.
-See [what happens when the roles swap.](https://imgur.com/vKCsxOO)
 1. Your laptop is 3.3cm thick.
 1. [AMD's top mobile CPU of 2017 uses lithography twice as large as Intel's](http://cpuboss.com/cpus/Intel-7500U-vs-AMD-FX-7th-Gen-%E2%84%A2-9800P) (28nm vs 14nm).
 1. [Wahl is choice.
 Sonntag is Sunday.
 Wahlsonntag becocmes "election day", and need not be on a Sunday.](https://translate.google.com/#de/en/Today%20I%20am%20going%20to%20a%20Supermarket)